stellRC/linked-lists/README.md

 A linear collection of nodes that point to the next node via a pointer.
 Each node holds an element of data or a pointer to the next node in the list.

+I applied prettier to clean up the JS.

 [ NODE(head) ] -> [ NODE ] -> [ NODE(tail) ] -> null

 1. Appending a node